Ioan Gruffudd: Personal life

-On 14 September 2007, he married actress Alice Evans, whom he met during the production of 102 Dalmatians.
+Gruffudd met Alice Evans in 1999 during the production of 102 Dalmatians.
+They moved to Los Angeles together in 2003.

-Gruffudd's best man at the wedding was fellow Welsh actor Matthew Rhys, his long-time friend.
+On 14 September 2007, they married in Mexico.
+His best man was fellow Welsh actor Matthew Rhys, a long-time friend.
 Both are patrons of Trust PA, a UK spinal injuries charity.

-Gruffudd and Evans have two daughters, born in 2009 and 2013.
+Evans and Gruffudd have two daughters, born in 2009 and 2013.

+In an interview in 2020, Gruffudd said that working away from home meant that he and his wife had struggled to spend time with each other in the previous four years.
 Evans announced the couple's separation in January 2021.
 On 1 March 2021, Gruffudd filed for divorce.
 On 14 February 2022, Gruffudd filed for a domestic violence restraining order against Evans.
-This included the protection of his girlfriend Bianca Wallace.
+This included protection of his girlfriend Bianca Wallace.
 On 2 August 2022, Gruffudd was granted a three-year permanent domestic violence restraining order against Evans.
+On 3 July 2023, an LA judge declared Gruffudd and Evans legally divorced.
+In 2024, Evans, who has full custody of their two children, took Gruffudd to court to demand child and spousal support which she won.
+In July 2025, Evans took Gruffudd to court for more child payment support.

+In 2024, Gruffudd confirmed that he was engaged to Bianca Wallace.
+The couple had confirmed their relationship in 2021.
+They married in April 2025.
+In June 2025, the couple announced they were expecting their first child together.